peco/peco/README.md

 Specifies the default query to be used upon startup.
 This is useful for scripts and functions where you can figure out before hand what the most likely query string is.

+### --print-query

+When exiting, prints out the query typed by the user as the first line of output.
+The query will be printed even if there are no matches, if the program is terminated normally (i.e. enter key).
+On the other hand, the query will NOT be printed if the user exits via a cancel (i.e. esc key)

 ### --rcfile <filename>

 Pass peco a configuration file, which currently must be a JSON file.
 If unspecified it will try a series of files by default.
 See `Configuration File` for the actual locations searched.